Chong Hyon-jong: Life

-Chong Hyon-jong was born December 17, 1939 in Seoul.
+Chong Hyon-jong was born on 17 December 1939 in Seoul, then known as Keijō, as it was during the Japanese colonial period..
 Chong attended Taegwang High School and graduated from the Philosophy Department of Yonsei University in 1965.
 He worked as a reporter for the Seoul Newspaper and JoongAng Ilbo and was a professor in the Creative Writing Department at Seoul Institute of Arts.
 He has recently retired from a professorship at Yonsei University in Seoul.